VNC server for iOS devices, allowing remote access and control of the device’s screen.

 TrollVNC can start LibVNCServer’s built-in HTTP server to serve a browser-based VNC client, noVNC.

-• When -H is non-zero, the HTTP server listens on that port.
+-His non-zero, the HTTP server listens on that port. - If

 Examples: